aayla-secura/mixnmatchttp/README.md

   * Logging conf for request line via command-line; also, custom format for it
   * Use of pollers in `send_headers`
   * `kargs` -> `kwargs`
+  * Use format strings instead of the format string method

 ## Possibly coming at some point